 - A 51% decline in members registering for treatment for depression

-“Missing a check-up with their doctor can mean serious down-the-line complications that can be difficult to manage too.
+“Missing a check-up with your doctor can mean serious down-the-line complications that can be difficult to manage too.
 For example, people who have unmanaged diabetes put themselves at high risk of devastating long-term complications ranging from heart attack and stroke to kidney failure, amputations, blindness and more.
 Or, ignoring symptoms of heart failure, like shortness of breath or swelling in the legs, can put your life at risk.
 By avoiding our routine visits to the doctor, we miss the opportunity to assess any new symptoms we have and to nip future complications in the bud.”

 Keep in mind - seeing your doctor on time will help to reduce your risk of severe illness linked to COVID-19